 Approach

-• State in your notice of appeal:
+• Include the following in your appeal:

 • your name and address